akuklev/akuklev.github.io/versal.md

           Γ ⊢ prf : ◇P
 ```

-With ε is both double negation elimination for propositional types `T` and axiom of choice for the
+NB: To remain consistent with univalence under the ◇-modality, `ε` should only be applicable
-non-propositional ones^[To remain consistent with univalence under the ◇-modality,
+to data types, i.e. types satisfying uniqueness of identity proofs propositionally.

-`ε` should only be applicable to types satisfying uniqueness of identity proofs propositionally,
+With ε is both double negation elimination (“law of excluded middle”)
-i.e. set-like types.].
+for propositional types `T` and axiom of choice for the non-propositional data types.

 It allows harnessing the full power of classical (non-constructive) reasoning within ◇-fragment
 without compromising computational properties of the underlying type theory such as canonicity,
 normalization and decidability of type checking, as well as its compatibility with univalence.